frappe/erpnext_documentation/user/manual/en/introduction/index.md

 ## What is ERPNext?

 ERPNext is a full-featured business management solution that helps SMEs to record all their business transactions in a single system.
-With ERPNext, SMEs can make informed, fact-based, timely decisions to remain ahead of the competition.
+With ERPNext, SMEs can make informed, fact-based, timely decisions to remain ahead in the competition.
 It serves as the backbone of a business adding strength, transparency, and control to your growing enterprise.

 ERPNext will help you to: